Dskobra/setup-scripts/README.md

-# mangohud branch
+# mangohud profiles
-Moved my mangohud conf files here.
+Personal profiles for mangohud.
+Profiles are all largely the same minus some x/y positioning.